 The same basic formula subsequently inspires the inexplicably popular teen witch fantasy Charmed (1998-2006).

-Director Andrew Fleming had previously made the A Nightmare on Elm Street-influenced horror film Bad Dreams (1988) and then went onto make the excellent Threesome (1994), the not-very-funny Watergate comedy Dick (1999), to revive the popular girl detective in Nancy Drew (2007) and the comedy Hamlet 2 (2008).
+Director Andrew Fleming had previously made the A Nightmare on Elm Street-influenced horror film Bad Dreams (1988) and then went onto make the excellent Threesome (1994), the not-very-funny Watergate comedy Dick (1999), to revive the popular girl detective in Nancy Drew (2007), the comedy Hamlet 2 (2008) and Barefoot (2014).
 Co-writer Peter Filardi had previously written the afterlife film Flatliners (1990) and later wrote the tv remake of Salems Lot (2004), as well as directed Ricky 6 (2000) about true-life Satanists.